Chevrolet Sonic Insurance Rates

 Rates are averaged for all Chevrolet Sonic models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find the Cheapest Chevrolet Sonic Insurance
+How to Find the Best Cheap Chevrolet Sonic Insurance

-The following list is a recap of the car insurance concepts touched on in the above illustrations.
+The following list is a quick review of the data that was raised in the charts and tables above.

-- Consumers who purchase an increased level of liability coverage will pay an extra $510 per year to increase from a minimum limit to the 250/500 level
+- Insureds who require an increased level of liability coverage will pay around $510 each year to increase from a 30/60 limit to 250/500 limits

 Rate Tables and Charts